andrewrichardson701/Stockbase/README.md

 <h4>Beta release 0.4.0, Label to Tag.</h4>

 - Renamed the stock_label and label table to stock_tag and tag.
 Moving away from the term 'label' as it is not a fit name.
+- renamed the stock_tag table column 'label_id' to 'tag_id' to match the theme.
 - Changed all references of label to tag in the codebase.
+- Added tags.php page to show all tags and their connections.
+This is not reachable without url currently.

 </details>
 <summary><h3>0.3.2-beta</h3></summary>